House of Scorpio > The PAL System (Pervy Activity Liaison)

 F.A.S.Q.
 (Frequently Asked Stupid Questions about the PAL system)

 I am a single guy.
 Am I welcome?
 YES!
 As long as you are respectful, have read and understand the Code of Conduct, have a PAL whom you know and trust with you, and are not in street clothes, you are welcome.
+But we recommend attending the non-play events, as it can be pretty awkward standing around being single while the rest of the room gets it on.
+Come to the mixers first; meet some people.

 I am a single guy.
 Can my PAL be another single guy?
 YES!
 As long as you know and trust them, can testify to their good character and agree to keep an eye on each other, your PAL can be any gender.
-And we think boys playing together is a beautiful thing :) We will note, though, that if you're a STRAIGHT guy, you may want to bring a female friend or a couple.
+And we think boys playing together is a beautiful thing :) We will note, though, that if you're a STRAIGHT guy, you may want to come with a female friend or a couple.
 It'll be better for everyone if you do.

 I am a single girl.
 Do I really need to bring a PAL?
 YES!
 A PAL can be another girl, a single guy or a couple.

 We are a couple, and we have a single friend.
 Can we bring them with us?
 YES!
 Please do!
-However, one PAL can't be more than two people, as it becomes much harder to hold people accountable.
-If your group is more than three people, please split it up into 1 or 2-person PALs.

 I know someone else who is going.
 If I buy tickets late, can I arrange at the last minute for them to be my PAL?
 YES!
 As long as they are there to meet you at the door when you arrive, and each PAL is no more than two people.